CreasolTech/domoticz_lua_scripts/README.md

 Called by *script_device_master.lua* and triggered when a device with name starting with *PIR* , *MCS* , *SIREN*, *TAMPER*, *ALARM* or *Light*, changes state, or when the variable *alarmLevelNew* is not zero (alarm started or stopped)

-Scripts that manages a burglar alarm system: magnetic contact sensors on doors/windows/blinds, PIRs and radars, tampers, sirens.
+Scripts that manages a **burglar alarm system**: magnetic contact sensors on doors/windows/blinds, PIRs and radars, tampers, sirens.

-Full notifications on Telegram and 3 working modes fully configurable:
+**Full notifications on Telegram** and 3 working modes fully configurable:

 * DAY: it shortly activates internal sirens when a door/window opens or a PIR is activated
 * NIGHT: in case of alarm, only activates the internal sirens and turns ON some lights.
 * AWAY: in case of alarm, both internal and external sirens are activated.

+Other features:

-External sirens delay when alarm is activated on some configurable sensors (for example, main door), record short videos when external sensors have been activated (when someone or a cat walk outside), presence light will be managed when AWAY alarm is active, between
+* External **sirens delay** when alarm is activated on some configurable sensors (for example, main door)
+* **Records short videos when external sensors have been activated** (when someone or a cat walk outside)
+* Recode short **videos to 2x speed**, and sends to **Telegram channel/group**
-Sunset and Sunrise, to simulate that someone is inside the house.
+* **House presence lights** will be managed when AWAY alarm is active, between Sunset and Sunrise, to simulate that someone is inside the house.

 More info at https://www.creasol.it/freeBurglarAlarm